apache/nuttx/boards/z80/ez80/z20x/README.txt

 ZDS-II Compiler Versions
 ========================

-Version 5.3.3

-  As of this writing, this is the latest version available.
-This is the default configured for all ez80 boards.

 Version 5.3.0

-  I verified compilation using 5.3.0 on Februray 19, 2020.
+  I verified compilation using 5.30 on June 2, 2019.
 To use this version, I had to make spurious modification to the implementation of gmtimer() to work around an internal compiler error.
+I have still not verified that are no errors in the compiled code.

 Other Versions
   If you use any version of ZDS-II other than 5.3.0 or if you install ZDS-II